A*+BFHS: A Hybrid Heuristic Search Algorithm: Introduction and Overview

-This paper introduces a new algorithm for solving hard problems with many short cycles, where IDA* is not effective.
-First, we review previously developed algorithms.
-Second, we present our algorithm A*+BFHS, which is based on A* and another algorithm Breadth-First Heuristic Search (\citeauthor{zhou2004breadth} \citeyear{zhou2004breadth}).
+We introduce a new algorithm for solving problems with unit-cost operators, with many distinct paths between the same pair of nodes, where IDA* is not effective.
+First, we review previous algorithms.
+Second, we present A*+BFHS, which is based on A* and Breadth-First Heuristic Search \cite{DBLP:conf/aips/ZhouH04}.
 Third, we present experimental results on 32 hard instances from 18 International Planning Competition (IPC) domains.
 On those problems, A*+BFHS is slower than A* but requires significantly less memory.
-Compared to BFIDA*, A*+BFHS reduces the search time and/or memory requirement by several times, and sometimes by an order of magnitude, on a variety of domains.
+Compared to BFIDA*, an algorithm that requires less memory than A*, A*+BFHS reduces the search time and/or memory requirement by several times, and sometimes by an order of magnitude, on a variety of domains.